lyskai/rd/docs/sample-buffer-life-cycle-management.md

 ### 1.1.3 The buffer life cycle management of the SharedBufferPool

 The RideHal Sample [SharedBufferPool](../tests/sample/include/ridehal/sample/SharedBufferPool.hpp#L33) gives a demo that how to create a ping-pong buffer pool that the buffer can be shared between threads in the process.
-It was by using a flag ["dirty"](../tests/sample/include/ridehal/sample/SharedBufferPool.hpp#L66) for each buffer to indicate whether the buffer is in use(dirty = true) or free (dirty = false).
+It was by using a flag ["dirty"](../tests/sample/include/ridehal/sample/SharedBufferPool.hpp#L126) for each buffer to indicate whether the buffer is in use(dirty = true) or free (dirty = false).

-Here it's ["Get"](../tests/sample/source/SharedBufferPool.cpp#L63) API to try to get a free buffer from the pool, as the code shows, if no buffer's flag "dirty" is false, a nullptr will be returned to indicate that all buffers are in busy state which means still hold in the DataBroker queue or hold by the consumers.
+Here it was the ["Get"](../tests/sample/source/SharedBufferPool.cpp#L34) API to try to get a free buffer from the pool, as the code shows, if no buffer's flag "dirty" is false, a nullptr will be returned to indicate that all buffers are in busy state which means still hold in the DataBroker queue or hold by the consumers.

 ```c++
 std::shared_ptr<SharedBuffer_t> SharedBufferPool::Get()